Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 A handle is an index in a table that points to a specifc object in kernel space.

 They're used as shields against user code from directly accessing an object in the kernel.
 - Handle values are always in multiples of 4
-Objects are reference counted; so close the handle, after completing a task with the object
+- Objects are reference counted
 - The Object Manager is responsible for managing the reference counter

 (Process Explorer Visuals - See Windows Internals 'Demo: Objects and Handles')